Timeline

 2022

 The Dancing Queen was a project in 2022 by David Gill Gallery to celebrate the platinum jubilee of Queen Elizabeth of England.
-I designed a candelabra and a candelabrum set for this commemoration.
-She passed shortly after.
+I designed a candelabra and candelabrum set for this commemoration.
+She passed sadly short after.

 Sebastian Brajkovic